georgeflanagin/anagrammatic/README.md

 ## What improvements can be made to Anagrammar?

+Unfortunately for anagrams, exact cover problems are difficult to attack with parallel programming methods.

-The space being covered grows rapidly.
+The space being covered grows rapidly as the phrase we are analyzing grows longer.
 Accepting Knuth's matrix representation, the number of columns in the matrix is equivalent to the number of letters in the phrase, and the number of rows is equivalent to the number of words from the dictionary (excepting the live-evil-vile-veil-levi problem described earlier)